 - Assembling items for action or advice and determining the order of their presentation to the Senate and the length of debate for each item.

 - Sending copies of the proposed agenda, together with all scheduled motions, to each faculty member at least two (2) working days before full Senate meeting

 - Standing and ad hoc committees shall, as their deliberations warrant, send written reports to the Executive Committee.
 If a committee is ready to recommend an action to the Senate, that request must take the form of a motion.

 - Senators who wish to debate or discuss any matter shall prepare a written item.
 These items shall be sent to the Executive Committee for scheduling at least four (4) working days before the Senate meeting.
 If a Senator wishes the Senate to consider an item after the agenda has been prepared, he or she may bring it in writing to a full Senate meeting and file it with the chair before the opening of business.
 Then, when the chair moves for the acceptance of the agenda, the Senator should propose an amendment to the agenda to include his/her item.

 - The first item of business of every Senate meeting shall be the acceptance or modification of the proposed agenda by simple majority vote.
 Also, at any point in the proceeding after the acceptance of the agenda, any Senator can, as a point of privilege, suggest amendment to the agenda in order to lengthen or shorten debate, to include a motion, or to omit an item from the agenda.
 Such a proposal, made after the acceptance of the agenda, must be seconded and requires a simple majority vote.

-- Items of the agenda will be taken up in the order within the time limits established, unless a motion for amendment of agenda passes.
-Normally, an address by the President of the University or his or her designee will be the first item of business.
+- items of the agenda will be taken up in the order within the time limits established, unless a motion for amendment of agenda passes.

 Section B. At any called meeting, a majority of Senators shall constitute a quorum.